Medically reviewed by Drugs.com. Last updated on Nov 19, 2020.

 Cardiovascular: Arterial thrombosis (2% to 6%)

-Central nervous system: Foreign body sensation of eye (3%)
+Central nervous system: Foreign body sensation of eye (3% to 4%)

 Immunologic: Antibody development (1% to 3%)